FredHutch/tfcb_2022/lectures/lecture03/02-directories/README.md

 The `tree` command can also take an argument, which is the directory for which it should draw the tree.

 * without changing directories, show the directory tree of the `purchase` directory only
-* look in the `tree` documentation to list only directories and try that out here
+* look in the `tree` documentation to list only directories (and not files) and try that out here
 * try giving `cd` the name of a directory that doesn't exist or isn't a subdirectory of the current directory